Barrick Gold Corporation (GOLD) Shares Up Despite Recent Market Volatility

 GOLD’s Market Performance

-GOLD stock saw a decrease of 3.25% in the past week, with a monthly decline of -17.19% and a quarterly a decrease of 1.23%.
-The volatility ratio for the week is 1.82%, and the volatility levels for the last 30 days are 2.47% for Barrick Gold Corporation (GOLD).
-The simple moving average for the last 20 days is -4.20% for GOLD stock, with a simple moving average of -2.37% for the last 200 days.
+GOLD’s stock has seen a -3.69% decrease for the week, with a -13.25% drop in the past month and a -5.63% fall in the past quarter.
+The volatility ratio for the week is 2.54%, and the volatility levels for the past 30 days are at 2.32% for Barrick Gold Corporation The simple moving average for the last 20 days is -4.09% for GOLD stock, with a simple moving average of -5.39% for the last 200 days.

 Analysts’ Opinion of GOLD